 The simple answer is that, if you want a high performing canister and plan to camp at altitude or in winter, you need as high a proportion of propane as possible, blended with isobutane rather than butane.
 High quality fuel canisters typically contain 80% isobutane and 20% propane.
 Certain stoves also have inbuilt features to counteract cold weather performance.
 For instance, our Koro stoves include a brass pre-heating tube which ensures that the gas is vaporised before it gets to the burner.

 Liquid fuel typically refers to white gas (confusingly a liquid, additive-free form of petrol) but can also encompass kerosene and even unleaded petrol.
 Liquid fuel is cheap and widely available across the world (although white gas often only in specialist shops) which makes it an ideal fuel for remote expeditions.
-Because the fuel bottle for liquid fuel require you to pressurise it yourself, it can be ignited at lower temperatures and higher altitudes than pre-pressurised canister gas.
+Because the fuel bottles for liquid fuel require you to pressurise it yourself, it can be ignited at lower temperatures and higher altitudes than pre-pressurised canister gas.
 You’re also not confined by pre-packaged containers so you can take as little or as much fuel as you want on trips.

 The downside of liquid fuel is that the stoves themselves are often heavier and more expensive than lightweight canister stoves.
 They’re also less straightforward to use (requiring priming first), messier, have less flame control and need much more maintenance to keep in good working order.